Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 2. Custom Validation Function

-func validateUser(username string, password string) bool {
+func validateUser(c *container.Container, username, password string) bool {

 // Implement your credential validation logic here